superbash-maker/CSS_2025/README.md

 # CSS_2025
+A python code used for pulling data from pythochemical website \
 This should be run with anaconda and the following is required before executing the script: \
 conda create -n webd -c bioconda -y \
 conda activate webd \